What is EIFS - Synthetic Stucco?

 Signs of EIFS Problems

-Apply solution by brush or spray.
-Allow it to soak for 15 minutes.
-Brush lightly with a soft brush and rinse.
+You can make your own cleaning solution at home by combining two cups trisodium phosphate, one cup bleach, and one gallon warm water.
+Apply the solution by brush or spray, then allow it to soak for 15 minutes.
+Brush lightly with a soft brush, then rinse.

-Stucco exteriors can last up to 50 years or more, but they seem to do better in hot, dry climates than cold or wet, rainy areas.
-You will probably find more stucco homes in California, Texas, Florida, Arizona and New Mexico.
+Stucco exteriors can last up to 50 years or more, but they seem to do better in hot, dry climates rather than cold, wet, rainy areas.
+You'll probably find more stucco homes in California, Texas, Florida, Arizona, and New Mexico.